jubeormk1/AnalogDiscovery_x20_powerMainsProbe/Readme.md

 ## Tunning the frequency response of a channel

 Repeat this procedure for channel one and channel two.
-Use the channel not being tested as auxiliar channel.
+Use the channel not being tested as auxiliary channel.

 1. Connect the jumpers of each channels in DC position.
-2. Connect a male to male lead from GEN1 to the  in the appropiated input connector with a the pin socket corresponding to the channel under test
+2. Connect a male to male lead from GEN1 to the  in the appropriated input connector with a the pin socket corresponding to the channel under test
 3. Connect a male to male lead from the channel you are not testing to GEN1
 4. Connect the extension board to an Analog Discovery Digilent Instrument
 5. Using Waveforms>Wavegen generate an square signal in generator 1 channel of +-5 Volts at a frequency of 10Hz
 6. Using Waveforms>Scope obtain a good scope of the rising edge of the signal generated by the waveform generator and the reading in the channel you are adjusting
-7. At this point you sould have a signal with an amplitude of 1/20 from the channel under test to the auxiliar channel.
+7. At this point you should have a signal with an amplitude of 1/20 from the channel under test to the auxiliary channel.
-7. Turn the dial on the trim capacitor until you get the smaller posible raising time without overshooting.
+7. Turn the dial on the trim capacitor until you get the smaller possible raising time without overshooting.

 ## Measurement of the frequency response.

 Repeat this procedure for channel one and channel two.
-Use the channel not being tested as auxiliar channel.
+Use the channel not being tested as auxiliary channel.
 Do this after you calibrate the gain and the frequency response.
 You can do it beforehand to check how wrong the probe was and compare it to an adjusted channel.

 1. Connect the jumpers of each channels in DC position.
-2. Connect a male to male lead from GEN1 to the  in the appropiated input connector with a the pin socket corresponding to the channel under test
+2. Connect a male to male lead from GEN1 to the  in the appropriated input connector with a the pin socket corresponding to the channel under test
 3. Connect a male to male lead from the channel you are not testing to GEN1
 4. Connect the extension board to an Analog Discovery Digilent Instrument